Frankenstein, or the Modern Prometheus

 The table below, “Tracing the Evolution of Frankenstein,” illustrates the complex relations among these various versions, with links to each of them.

 Both our transcriptions of the Frankenstein Notebooks and our attribution of authorial hand are based on Charles E. Robinson’s magisterial edition, The Frankenstein Notebooks, Parts One and Two.
-(Manuscripts of the Younger Romantics, Volume IX [Garland: New York, 1996]).
+(Manuscripts of the Younger Romantics, Volume IX [New York: Garland, 1996]).
 These have been supplemented by corrections he has supplied to us.
-We also reproduce from this hard-to-find and out-of-print edition key excerpts from the Introduction detailing such matters as the novel’s genesis and composition, the complex relations among its various versions, the material details of the manuscripts, and the collaboration between Mary and Percy Shelley in its production.
+We also reproduce from this hard-to-find and out-of-print edition key excerpts from Robinson’s Introduction detailing such matters as the novel’s genesis and composition, the complex relations among its various versions, the material details of the manuscripts, and the collaboration between Mary and Percy Shelley in its production.
 Finally, Robinson’s edition provides the richest Chronology ever written of Frankenstein's composition history, which we are delighted to incorporate into the Archive.
 We are thus deeply indebted to a scholar whose expertise on Frankenstein's composition history is exceeded only by his great generosity.
-As a whole, the Shelley-Godwin Archive will enable users to explore as never before the making of what has been called “one of the central myths of modern world culture.”

 The Frankenstein resources contained within the Archive can be usefully supplemented by Stuart Curran’s online edition of Frankenstein, which provides the texts of both the 1818 first edition and the 1831 third edition.

 - From Charles E. Robinson: Introduction to The Frankenstein Notebooks (Garland, 1996)

 - From Charles E. Robinson: "Frankenstein Chronology," The Frankenstein Notebooks (Garland, 1996)